-This research brief explores the contraceptive use dynamics among 412 married women in India who received a postpartum intrauterine contraceptive device (PPIUD).
-The women were interviewed within one month of starting the method and again at a three-month follow-up.
-These preliminary findings should be of interest to program designers, policy makers and health service delivery professionals, especially family planning and antenatal care providers.
-Findings include reported quality of care received by PPIUD users at the time of insertion and dynamics of PPIUD use after three months, including method continuation, switching, and discontinuation.
-The brief also examines the role of husbands and frontline health workers in PPIUD use dynamics.
+These research briefs explore the contraceptive use dynamics among 2,699 married women aged 15-49 in India who began using one of four modern, reversible contraceptive methods: interval intrauterine contraceptive device (IUD), postpartum IUD (PPIUD), injectable contraceptive, or oral contraceptive pill.
+The women, living in Odisha and Haryana states, were interviewed within one month of starting the method and again three months later.
+These findings will be useful to program designers, policy makers and health care professionals in delivering voluntary family planning services.
+Findings include reported quality of care received by contraceptive users at the time of method adoption and dynamics of contraceptive use three months later, including method continuation, switching, and discontinuation.
+The briefs also examine the role of husbands and frontline health workers in contraceptive use dynamics.